lake-wg/ra/draft-ietf-lake-ra.md

 Once the Attester receives the Attestation request, it can call its attestation service to generate the evidence, with the nonce value as one of the inputs.

 The ead_label for Attestation_proposal, Attestation_request and Evidence is the same (TBD1) because these EAD items appear in distinct and fixed positions within the EDHOC message sequence.
 Specifically, they are conveyed in EAD_1, EAD_2, and EAD_3 of EDHOC messaage_1, EDHOC message_2, and EDHOC message_3, respectively.
 As their positions identify each item, separate labels are not required.

 ### Attestation_proposal {#attestation-proposal}

 To propose a list of provided evidence types in background-check model, the Attester transports the Proposed_EvidenceType object.
-It signals to the Relyin
-### Attestation_proposal {#attestation-proposal}

-To propose a list of provided evidence types in background-check model, the Attester transports the Proposed_EvidenceType object.